-After I had cut the Selenite slices I tried to sand one side of each flat in order to put them together.
-But no matter how I tried it, I could not get the two sides to sit flat against each other.
-I pulled all the stops.
+After I had cut the Selenite slices I tried to sand one side each flat in order to put them together.
+But no matter how I tried it, I could not get the two sides to sit flat against each other, so I pulled all the stops.
 I placed the sandpaper on a piece of glass for flatness.
-I held two pieces together in order to get two matching surfaces in one go.
+Then I held two pieces together in order to get two matching surfaces in one go.

-But I always ended up with bowed surfaces that did not make contact in more than one spot at any time.
-So I gave up that idea and proceeded to sand the pieces for single use the way you saw in the video.
+But I always ended up with bowed surfaces.
+They did not make contact in more than one spot at any time.
+So I gave up that idea.
+Instead, I sanded the pieces for single use the way you saw in the video.

 What do you think?
 Would you think a more classical tea light holder the way I originally envisioned it would be something worth revisiting?
 Let me know!

 Thanks for watching the Selenite Tea Light Holder!

 Thanks for checking out my newest tea light holder.
 If you want to see more of my efforts to involuntarily banish ancient evils check out my other tea light holder projects.
 If you prefer things that are inspired other things, there is a category for that as well.

 Don’t forget to subscribe to my newsletter below, and as always, remember to Be Inspired!